up220672/Quick-Trips-Docs/README.md

 # QuickTrips Documentation

 Welcome to the **QuickTrips Documentation**!
-This repository contains detailed information about the structure, models, and functionality of the QuickTrips platform.
+This repository contains detailed information about the structure, Schema, and functionality of the QuickTrips platform.
 QuickTrips is a modern and scalable platform designed to facilitate property rentals, offering users a seamless experience for booking accommodations and managing their stays.

 Go to [QuickTrips](https://github.com/ISC-UPA/2025-1-ISC07A-QuickTrips)